mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_posts/2022-10-18-use-cases-for-nix.md

 I haven't done any prototypes in this area yet, so I don't know if this works out well in practice or not, but the use-case is appealing to me at least.

+**Update 2022-10-18**: [@GeoffreyHuntley](https://twitter.com/GeoffreyHuntley) shared an interesting thread diving into the source/binary substitution approach that Nix takes and how that can impact the OSS community in a positive way [here](https://twitter.com/GeoffreyHuntley/status/1582376205260820480?s=20&t=Ygb_IVzyWp-b8LaMPwY3rw).

 ## Managing my personal development server

 The last use-case is to manage my development server in a more declarative way.
 I have an old Hackintosh which I now use a development/toy server.
 I use it to host a private Gitpod installation which is accessible through Tailscale.